- What you’ll learn

 - Using base salary instead of the fully loaded hourly cost

-- Ignoring add-ons like SMS alerts or integrations
+- Leaving out add-ons like SMS alerts or integrations

-- Using an unusually busy or unusually quiet month as your baseline
+- Using an unusually busy or quiet month as your baseline